maurooaranda/ctune/README.md

 ## Installation

+Since June 2019, ctune is available on [MELPA](https://melpa.org/).
+Typing:
+`M-x package-install RET ctune RET` it's enough.

+Alternatively, you can follow these steps:

 - Download and open up a terminal in ctune dir.
 - `make`
 - Add the directory where ctune is to your load path.